causalMedAnalysis/pathwimp/README.md

 - `nointeraction`: If specified, no treatment-mediator interaction is included in the appropriate outcome model.
 - `cxd`: Includes two-way interactions between treatment and baseline covariates in the outcome models.
 - `cxm`: Includes two-way interactions between mediators and baseline covariates in the appropriate outcome model.
-- `censor`: Specifies that the inverse probability weights are censored at their 1st and 99th percentiles.
 - `sampwts(varname)`: Specifies a variable containing sampling weights to include in the analysis.
-- `reps(integer)`: Number of bootstrap replications, default is 200.
-- `strata(varname)`: Variable that identifies resampling strata.
-- `cluster(varname)`: Variable that identifies resampling clusters.
-- `level(cilevel)`: Confidence level for constructing bootstrap confidence intervals, default is 95%.
-- `seed(passthru)`: Seed for bootstrap resampling.
+- `censor(numlist)`: Censors the inverse probability weights at the percentiles provided in `numlist`.
-- `detail`: Prints the fitted models for the outcome.
+- `detail`: Prints the fitted models for the outcome and exposure, and stores the inverse probability weights in a vew variable.

 ## Description

 `pathwimp` estimates path-specific effects using an imputation-based weighting estimator, addressing the explanatory role of multiple, causally ordered mediators.
+It computes inferential statistics using the nonparametric bootstrap.

 With `K` causally ordered mediators, the implementation proceeds as follows: